12 points, SCA Band 1, 0.250 EFTSL

 This unit provides students with the opportunity for high-level studio practice in digital art.
 It builds sequentially upon the skills and knowledge of digital art by providing a focus upon creative image and media production for a range of art and design applications.
 Emphasis is placed on combining techniques in imaging, visualisation, animation, interactivity, interface design, scripting and information architecture to develop creative and functional outcomes.
 The unit offers students the opportunity to develop digital art projects that will address all levels of the creative process and project management, from conceptualisation and visualisation through to execution and presentation.

-Folio of studio/project work with (100%) of which at least 20% will be assessed before mid semester.
+Folio of studio/project work (100%, of which at least 20% will be assessed mid semester)

-24 hours per week, comprising: 5 contact hours and 19 independent study hours.
+24 hours per week including 5 contact hours and 19 hours of independent study.

 See also Unit timetable information